thatvirdiguy/thatvirdiguy.github.io/_posts/2023-12-11-an-introduction-to-secure-software-development.md

   	- "--allow-unauthenticated"
 ```

 –essentially consists of three steps: building the Docker image, pushing it to Container Registry, and deploying a Cloud Run service off that Docker image.
-Note how these are the same steps we followed the when we deployed the Cloud Run service for the first time.
+Note how these are the same steps we followed when we deployed the Cloud Run service for the first time.
 With this YAML file, we have automated those steps.

 However, we have not achieved full automation yet.

-Once we have pushed cloudbuild.yaml to the main branch of your repo, we need to create a trigger to ensure that every time a code is pushed to our repo, a build will start automatically.
-Refer to [the documentation](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers#connect_repo) to create and manage build triggers.
+Once we have pushed `cloudbuild.yaml` to the main branch of your repo, we need to create a trigger to ensure that every time a code is pushed to our repo, a build will start automatically.
+Refer to the [documentation](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers#connect_repo) to create and manage build triggers.

 Long story short, I had to link my GitHub repository with Cloud Build–